Is Compounded Semaglutide Safe? Complete Safety & Efficacy Guide

 Why Results Are Equivalent

 The therapeutic effect of semaglutide comes from the active pharmaceutical ingredient, not the delivery device or brand packaging.
-When prepared by quality 503B facilities:
+When prepared by a quality sterile compounding pharmacy:

 - • API potency and purity are verified through third-party testing